drausin/libri/README.md

 # Libri

-libri is a peer-to-peer distributed data storage network based on the [Kademila](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) protocol and approach.
-It will also offer
+Libri is a decentralized data storage network based on the [Kademila](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) protocol and approach.
+It also offers
 - end-to-end encryption
 - notifications across the network for every storage event

 #### Status
-libri is currently under active development and not yet ready for primetime
+Libri is currently alpha quality and still being internally tested.

 #### Design

-*Peers*
+**Peers**
 The peers of the network are called librarians.
 Each librarian exposes a set of simple endpoints, descripted in [librarian.proto](https://github.com/drausin/libri/blob/develop/libri/librarian/api/librarian.proto) for getting and putting documents, described in [documents.proto](https://github.com/drausin/libri/blob/develop/libri/librarian/api/documents.proto).

-*Clients*
+**Clients**
 The clients of the network are called authors.
 Each other connects to one or more librarian peers to upload/download documents and receive publications when others upload documents they are interested in.